ErikSundvall/prostate/AI-guidance/process-task-list.md

      sequence:
   - **First**: Run the full test suite (`pytest`, `npm test`, `bin/rails test`, etc.)
+  - **Then**: If task list or PRD mentions that manual verifications (e.g. browsing UI) should be done, then make sure dev server is running and instruct user to inspect.
+Await user feedback before going on.
   - **Only if all tests pass**: Stage changes (`git add .`)
   - **Clean up**: Remove any temporary files and temporary code before committing